Gamma Cancri: Nomenclature

 γ Cancri (Latinised to Gamma Cancri) is the star's Bayer designation.
 It bore the traditional name Asellus Borealis (Latin for "northern donkey").
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Asellus Borealis for the star on 6 November 2016 and it is now so included in the List of IAU-approved Star Names.
 Together with Delta Cancri, it formed the Aselli, flanking Praesepe.

 In Chinese astronomy, Ghost (鬼宿 (Guǐ Xiù)) refers to an asterism consisting of Theta Cancri, Eta Cancri, Gamma Cancri and Delta Cancri.
 Gamma Cancri itself is known as the third star of Ghost (鬼宿三 (Guǐ Xiù sān)).

 Properties

 Gamma Cancri presents as a white A-type subgiant with an apparent magnitude of +4.67.
 The star is an estimated 171 million years old and is spinning with a projected rotational velocity of 86 km/s.
-It has 2.18 times the mass of the Sun and shines with a luminosity approximately 36 times greater at an effective temperature of 9108 K.
+It has 2.35 times the mass of the Sun, 2.53 times the Sun's radius, and shines with a luminosity approximately 43 times greater at an effective temperature of 9,311 K.

-It has been included as a member of the Hyades Stream based on its distance, space motion, and likely age.
+It has been included as a member of the Hyades Stream based on its distance, space motion, and estimated age.